Dilli ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education

 ''However, no meeting has been called by the LG till date regarding the programme's extension,'' a source said.

-The sources also alleged that the LG put pressure on certain officers to issue the order for the suspension of the free yoga classes under the programme while sitting on its file.
+The sources in the Delhi government also alleged that the LG put pressure on certain officers to issue the order for the suspension of the free yoga classes under the programme while sitting on its file.

 Sisodia had met Saxena on Friday and urged him to ensure that the AAP government's flagship scheme was allowed to continue.